merely-useful/py-rse/index.md

 Depending on your operating system and version of Git, your configuration list may look a bit different.
-Most of these differences shouldn't matter right now, as long as your user name and email are accurate.
+Most of these differences shouldn't matter right now, as long as your username and email are accurate.

 > **Git Help and Manual**
 >